-- 1.1 Each production facility must keep a copy of this National Farm Biosecurity Technical Manual for Egg Production (the Manual) and it be readily accessible to staff. - 1.2 Staff must be provided with training in the relevant parts of the Manual and such training is to be recorded together with a staff declaration that they have completed the training required.
+- 1.1 Each production facility must keep a copy of this National Farm Biosecurity Technical Manual for Egg Production (the Manual) and it be readily accessible to staff.
+Key elements of the manual relevant to staff should preferably be on display within the poultry facility. - 1.2 Staff must be provided with training in the relevant parts of the Manual and such training is to be recorded together with a staff declaration that they have completed the training required.